-- Ki Attack: He can use it offensively and defensively against opponents.
+- Ki Manipulation: He can use it offensively and defensively against opponents.

 - I Let You Win: Kai defeating him in the third film is either this or The Worf Effect.
 It is difficult to say which trope this is.
 One one hand, it serves to establish how dangerous Kai is as a villain.
 On the other, Oogway does little to fight back and states it is not his destiny to defeat Kai.

 - Levitating Lotus Position: He has an interesting version of advanced meditation: he uses the crook at the top of his walking stick as a place to rest his head, while he balances the rest of his body on top of it.